vedanthkallakuri/vedanthkallakuri/README.md

 **Welcome to my profile!** ✨ ✨

 - 🌱 I am a student studying CS @ the University of Michigan College of Engineering
-- :fire: I am currently looking for an Internship
+- :fire: I am a full stack developer + ML enthusiast
 - 🔭 I am working on Patasala (Music Tracking Tool)
 - :microscope: I am doing ML research at the FroG lab
 - 📫 How to reach me: vkallaku@umich.edu